The best photo collage apps give you a fun way to share all the many, many images you've have sitting on your smartphone.

 LiveCollage is free, but a subscription ($4.99/month or $35.99/year) removes ads and watermarks, lets you access premium content, and lets you receive weekly updates.
 You can also purchase extra themes, stickers, fonts, effects, and borders.

 In addition to letting you make collages, Collageable also has templates for creating magazine-like covers, and has a beauty filter for touching up faces in your photos.
 Collageable has dozens of photo layouts from which to choose, ranging from two photos up to 25 per collage.
 Even more are available with a subscription.

 As with other collage apps, you can add backgrounds, text, and stickers, though options are pretty limited with the free version.
-If you spring for the premium subscription ($23.99/year, $4.99/month) you can then get access to all the layouts, additional features, and all the ads are removed, too.
+If you spring for the premium subscription (from $23.99/year) you can then get access to all the layouts, additional features, and all the ads are removed, too.

 Download Collageable: iOS